faizan-abbasi/code-challanges-JS/README.md

-﻿# Trying to Solving Code Problems With JavaScript
+﻿# Exploring and Solving Code Problems with JavaScript